saila-lopa/tracking-number-generator/README.md

 ### Overview
 This project implements a scalable, efficient RESTful API for generating unique tracking numbers for parcels.
-Built with Spring Boot(3.5.3) and Spring Framework, it is designed for high concurrency and horizontal scalability.
+Built with Spring Boot(3.5.3) and Spring WebFlux, it is designed for high concurrency and horizontal scalability.

 ### Functional Features
-- **GET /next-tracking-number** endpoint to generate unique tracking numbers
+- **GET /next-tracking-number** endpoint to generate unique tracking numbers along with created_at timestamp.
-- Generated tracking numbers match the pattern: `^[A-Z0-9]{1,16}$`
+- Generated tracking numbers match the pattern: `^[A-Z0-9]{1,16}$`.
 - Ensures uniqueness across multiple requests and instances
   - **Uniqueness Guarantee:** The tracking number generation logic uses a monotonically increasing counter to guarantee uniqueness.
 The number is then encoded using a bijective method using a java library from